 - Brush heads - The Floss Action, Dual Clean, Precision Clean, Pro White, Ortho Care, Sensitive Clean, Precision Tip and Deep Sweep replacement heads.

-- Brushing modes - The Daily Clean, Deep Clean, Sensitive, Whitening, Massage and Tongue cleaner brushing actions featured on various models.
+- Brushing modes - The Daily Clean, Deep Clean, Pro Clean, Sensitive, Whitening, Massage and Tongue cleaner brushing actions featured on various models.

 [None of the information on this page applies to the Oral-B Pulsonic toothbrush.]

 As you'll see below, Oral-B has designed an assortment of brush heads for their family of powered toothbrushes.
 And for the most part, it seems that they can be used interchangeably on all of their various toothbrush handles (the part that houses the motor).

 Brush head interchangeability is a nice option to have.
 It means you're not tied to just using the one style that originally came with your brush handle.
 You can swap it out with any other design when you buy replacements.
 (So, when looking for a new electric toothbrush, just go ahead and buy the model that's on sale.)

 Even during a single brushing session, you may find that switching to a second specialty head helps you to do a more thorough job.
 Or if you share your brush, you can each use whatever style brush head you find works best for you.

 The Oral-B brush head line up.